wizbeck/CLI_swstarships/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/swstarships.
+Bug reports and pull requests are welcome on GitHub [here](https://github.com/wizbeck21/swstarships).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/swstarships/blob/master/CODE_OF_CONDUCT.md).

 ## License